Where Will the Cryptocurrency XRP Be in 5 Years?

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and XRP wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

-Johnny Rice has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends XRP.
+Will Ebiefung has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Bitcoin and XRP.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.